melshiD/call-me-back/README.md

 The backend was scaffolded using the **Raindrop MCP workflow**, which provided a solid foundation for the API gateway, smart component bindings, and database proxy patterns.
 From there, [Claude Code](https://claude.ai/code) served as my engineering partner throughout development.
 Claude aided in research, planning, designing architecture, debugging real-time WebSocket issues, and iterating on the voice pipeline.

-Over 100 session logs helped me document and structure my time during the AI-assisted development process.
+Over 100 session logs helped me document and structure my time and expertly inform Claude's context during the AI-assisted development process.

 ---